cxduvall/mybots/README.md

-See FitnessGraph_example.png for fitness of best creatures each generation for 5 runs.

-Assignment 8 for the Northwestern course CS 396 -- Artificial Life.
-This repository contains a Python program that can simulate the evolution of virtual robots (with evolving brains and bodies).
-Robot fitness is calculated as the euclidian distance of a robot from the origin in the xy-plane after 10 seconds of simulation.
+<h1>PID vs Non-PID Evolved Robot Brains for Platform Balancing</h1>

+<h2>Background</h2>

+PID ("Proportional, Integral, Derivative") control is a common method in engineering for maintaining a desired state in a system (e.g. the temperature of a room regulated by a thermostat, or the rate of output of one portion of an assembly line).
+The basic idea is that the current state ("Proportional"), the previous state added up over a certain time frame ("Integral"), and the rate of change of the current state ("Derivative") all play a role in deciding how the system should be controlled to achieve/maintain the goal state.
+For example, a thermostat that detects a room rising above a certain temperature (high proportional value) might engage cooling systems at a certain strength -- if it detects high temperatures for longer (integral), it may work harder, while if temperature is already dropping rapidly (derivative), it may cool with less intensity in order to save energy and not over-correct.
+This kind of control is useful in systems that are susceptible to outside forces, chaotic or unpredictable.

+In this experiment, I try applying this means of control as part of evolved simulated robot creatures trying to balance on a platform that tilts back and forth sinusoidally.

+<h2>Repo Code Usage</h2>

-Running "python3 main.py" will pass through several simulated "runs", each with a different random seed.
-As-is, 5 runs will occur, each with 100 generations of 10 simulated creatures (these numbers can be modified in constants.py).
-At the end of each run, a graph will be displayed showing the fitness of each "lineage" (member of the population at each generation).
-At the end of the last run, the simulations of creatures from the last run's final generation will be displayed.
-At the end of the program, the random seeds for each run of the program will be printed.
-Saved graphs include "lineageGraph_X.png", where X is the seed of a run and the graph is the fitness by lineage for that run, and "fitnessGraph_Y".png, which compares the fitness of the fittest robot at each generation across all runs of the simulation, with Y being the random seed of Run 0.
-Running "python3 main.py X", where X is a random seed, will perform a single run with that seed (caution: it may overwrite the fitnessGraph_Y.png if the seed was seed 0 of a previous simulation).
-Note: view.py (meant to be used to view simulations of creatures without having to re-run main.py) is not currently functional (but main.py works).
+Running simulations: Running "python3 main.py BODYEV PID" will pass through several simulated "runs", each with a different random seed.
+This will not show any GUI to the program user (for that, see next paragraph).
+As-is, 5 runs will occur, each with 50 generations of 10 simulated creatures, simulated for 10 virtual seconds (these numbers can be modified in constants.py).
+Saved graphs include "lineageGraph" png files, where the number at the end of the filename is the seed of a run and the graph is the fitness by lineage for that run, and "fitnessGraph" png files, which compare the fitness of the fittest robot at each generation across all runs of the simulation, with the number at the end of the filename being the random seed of Run 0.
+Running "python3 main.py X1 X2 ...
+Xn", where each Xi is a random seed, will perform a run with that sequence of seeds (caution: it may overwrite previous saved fitnessGraph files if the first seed was seed 0 of a previous simulation).
+Running main.py will produce JSON files that save information about the first and last-evolved generation of every run.

+Viewing simulations: Running "python3 view.py popToShow viewLen pid filename", where popToShow is replaced by a number of creatures to show (no more than the population size of file filename), viewLen is replaced by a number of seconds to view the simulation (which can be larger than the original simulation length), pid is either "True" or "False" and must correspond to whether filename stores results from a PID or non-PID simulation, and filename is the name of a "firstGen" or "lastGen" JSON file, will show creatures from the first or last generation of a previously-simulated run.

+<h2>Simulator Explanation (Control Scenario)</h2>

+<b>Control Scenario Body Generation/Evolution/Morphospace</b>

 The methods for generating/evolving robot bodies and brains are shown below:

+(Ignore the upper half of this first image, it is outdated)

 ![Diagram1](https://user-images.githubusercontent.com/57238295/221744720-f49f8a53-ab19-481a-b607-be2081615569.jpg)